-Extra chairs were needed as more than 80 people from Henfield turned up to watch and take part.
+Extra chairs were needed as more than 80 people from Henfield (and elsewhere!) turned up to watch and take part.

 Inspector David Cliff opened the inquiry and made clear that he wanted to give everyone chance to speak - an offer keenly taken up by CPRH representatives.